Writing Pages in MDX

 Note: To query

-content, it must be included in the node system using a source like thegatsby-source-filesystem
+MDXcontent, it must be included in the node system using a source like thegatsby-source-filesystemplugin first.
+Instructions for sourcing content from somewhere like your/src/pagesdirectory can be found on the plugin’s README.

-Frontmatter is also available in props.pageContext.frontmatter
+Frontmatter is also available in props.pageContext.frontmatter and

 can be accessed in blocks of JSX in your MDX document: